asyncapi/website/pages/docs/tutorials/getting-started/slackbot-websocket-tutorial.md

 In Slack, WebSocket is employed as part of its [Socket Mode](https://api.slack.com/apis/connections/socket) feature to facilitate real-time notifications between Slack's servers and third-party applications or bots.
 Socket Mode makes it easier to create Slack apps without dealing with complex infrastructure issues.
 Building these apps using HTTP had challenges when working from certain environments.
 With Socket Mode, this becomes simpler and more feature-rich for app developers.

 The [Slack Event API](https://api.slack.com/apis/connections/events-api) is a tool that lets developers receive real-time notifications of specific events in a Slack workspace.
 By subscribing to event types like messages, reactions, and user presence changes, third-party apps can react to these events instantly.
-This API enhances automation and interactivity within the Slack platform, making it a powerful resource for building custom integrations and chatbots.
+The API enhances automation and interactivity within the Slack platform, making it a powerful resource for building custom integrations and chatbots.

 ## Create AsyncAPI document
 In this section, you will learn how to write an AsyncAPI document for the Slackbot.
-This document will serve as a resource for understanding and interacting with your Slackbot, making it easier for others to integrate and work with your API.
+The document will serve as a resource for understanding and interacting with your Slackbot, making it easier for others to integrate and work with your API.

 **Step 1: Define AsyncAPI Version, API Information, and Server**